cory321/pistachio/README.md

 ## Installing

-1. Install the Node.js version listed in the "engines" section of package.json
+1. Install the Node.js version listed in the "engines" section of package.json.
+We recommend using `nvm` to manage node installs.
+After installing `nvm`, you can run `nvm use` to set the correct node version in that terminal.
-2. `npm install`
+2. `yarn install` (if yarn isn't available, enter `corepack enable` in the terminal then try again)
-3. `npm start`
+3. `yarn start`
 4. Install `docker`
 5. Run `docker-compose up` and wait until it's ready
 6. `bin/setup.sh`